TomLiDev/Oda-Nobunagav1/README.md

 ### Colour Scheme

 I wanted a striking, eye catching colour scheme that drew the user in and made images stand out, whilst also providing good contrast between text/headers and backgrounds for easy navigation.

 Many of the images I used for the project are digital copies of original Japanese artwork produced at the time, paintings on parchment and similar materials, which had a straw-like yellow/faded white colour to them.
 I used this colour as the background for many of the site pages, and it worked well blending the background images and giving contrast for headings and text.
 I also used the same colour for the font on the nav bar items, to provide consistency and I think it looks better here than plain white.

 INSERT IMAGE

 For the section on the homepage where Japanese characters are used I decided to keep the background pure white as this gave better contrast between the characters.
 It also helped to act as something of a page break from the hero image.

 I toyed with the idea of using bold red text on the white, to match the Japanese flag, but felt this looked to garish.

+### Typography

+I used the INSERT FONT AND IMAGE

+### Imagery

+Fortunately there are a number of high quality historical images digitally reproduced from original Japanese artwork that I have used throughout the site.
+This includes images of Nobunaga himself, his military units, battles and castles.
+These images are impressive and also maintain the historical theme as users navigate the site.
+However I decided to use modern maps where relevant as the historical maps, whilst pretty, were difficuilt to read and I wanted to give a clear indication of territory/expansion as information.
+I specifically didn't want to use photos or modern-style representations of samurai as I feel this wouldn't have fit with the historical theme of the site.